bactensor/sink/README.md

   --hotkey-pub 0xNewColdkeyPublicKey \
   0x2f47AfDE4e8CC372B8Edd794B3492b3479c260eE
 ```
-`--hotkey-pub` is the 32-byte public key of the coldkey that will serve as the registered hotkey on the subnet; the final positional argument is the contract address.
-`PRIVATE_KEY` must be set in the environment.
-Replace the contract address and network as needed.
+`--hotkey-pub` is the 32-byte public key of the coldkey that will serve as the registered hotkey on the subnet; the final positional argument is the contract address. `PRIVATE_KEY` must be set in the environment.
+Adjust `--network`/address for your target chain.

 ### Triggering a burn (helper)
-To unstake and burn all contract-held alpha:
+Use the burn helper to unstake and burn all contract-held alpha:
 ```bash
 python tools/unstake_and_burn.py \
   --netuid <subnet_id> \
   --network finney \
   0x2f47AfDE4e8CC372B8Edd794B3492b3479c260eE
 ```
 `PRIVATE_KEY` must be set in the environment.
 Replace the contract address and network as needed.
-The script fetches stake, builds the `unstakeAndBurn` call, and the contract reimburses gas.
+The script fetches stake for the contract coldkey, builds the `unstakeAndBurn` call, and the contract reimburses most of the gas while burning the TAO.

 ## Tooling
 - `tools/register_neuron.py` – Register the SuperBurn miner.